cpmech/laclib/README.md

 ## Code organization

 ```
 ├── benchmarks   # tests for computational performance
 ├── data         # auxiliary data for unit tests
 ├── examples     # examples of usage
 ├── src          # this is the "main library"
-│   ├── blas    # basic linear algebra tools
+│   ├── analysis # analysis, stats, and reporting
 │   ├── check    # functions for unit/integration tests
 │   ├── sparse   # sparse matrix and solvers tools
 │   └── util     # some utilities for file/string manipulations
 └── zscripts     # auxiliary "internal" bash scripts
 ```

-The `src` directory contains all the _library_ code that you can use in your project.
-The `blas` and `sparse` _libraries_ may be the most useful for your project.
-The other directories mostly contain functions used here internally.
-For instance, the `check` directory contains functions to assist in the unit (and integration) tests and `util` includes some utility functions.

 We suggest looking at the [sparse](https://github.com/cpmech/laclib/tree/main/src/sparse) directory first.